OutSystems/docs-product/src/setup/environment-config.md

 Production

-:   Environments whose main purpose is to make applications available to your end-users.
+:   Environments whose main purpose is to make applications available to your end users.
 In Production environments, reliability is a top priority so 1-Click Publish process optimizations are disabled; as a consequence, publishing an application in a Production environment can take longer than publishing the same application in a Development environment.

 Non-Production